Varicella-Zoster Virus Antibody

 varicella-related immunoglobulin G (IgG) antibodies in your blood, it means you are

 immune.
-You have had a chickenpox infection or having been immunized successfully.
+You have had a chickenpox infection or have been immunized successfully.

 If your healthcare provider suspects that you have chickenpox, your IgG levels can